 These rules (the “Official Rules”) govern your participation in the 2019 Oregon Get There Challenge, which awards prizes to people (“you” or “entrant”) who make trips using transportation options other than single-occupant cars.
 Please read these Official Rules carefully before submitting your entry.
 If you do not agree to the terms of these Official Rules, you should not enter.
 Participation constitutes your full and unconditional agreement to these Official Rules and Sponsor’s decisions, which are final and binding in all matters related to the Challenge.

 To be eligible for the Get There Challenge, you must either live or work in Oregon and be at least 18 years of age or older at the time of entry.
 Log any bike, transit, carpool, vanpool, walk, or telework trips for work, errands, or play.
+Campaign staff are not eligible to win rewards and prizes.

 The 2019 Get There Challenge (the “Challenge”) is sponsored and administered by the Oregon Department of Transportation (“ODOT” or “Sponsor”), 355 Capital Street NE, MS11, Salem, Oregon 97301-3871